clintecker/python-googleanalytics/USAGE.md

 <pre>
 >>> dataset
-[<googleanalytics.data.DataPoint object at 0x102094f50>]
+[&lt;googleanalytics.data.DataPoint object at 0x102094f50&gt;]
 >>> datapoint = dataset[0]
 >>> datapoint.metrics
-[<googleanalytics.data.Metric object at 0x102094b10>, <googleanalytics.data.Metric object at 0x102094ed0>, <googleanalytics.data.Metric object at 0x102094f10>]
+[&lt;googleanalytics.data.Metric object at 0x102094b10&gt;, &lt;googleanalytics.data.Metric object at 0x102094ed0&gt;, &lt;googleanalytics.data.Metric object at 0x102094f10&gt;]
 >>> datapoint.dimensions
-[<googleanalytics.data.Dimension object at 0x1020990d0>, <googleanalytics.data.Dimension object at 0x102099110>]
+[&lt;googleanalytics.data.Dimension object at 0x1020990d0&gt;, &lt;googleanalytics.data.Dimension object at 0x102099110&gt;]
 </pre>

 As with the aggregates array attribute of `DataSet`, each of these metrics and dimensions are also direct attributes of the `DataPoint` object: